 Why every dentist needs social media marketing

 Social media marketing is an effective way to attract the eyes —and teeth— of potential patients.
 The first question many dentists ask is, “Does a dental practice really need social media?”
-Much like flossing, the answer is always a resounding “Yes!” and it should be committed to daily.
+Much like flossing, the answer is always a resounding “Yes!” and it should be committed to daily (more on that later).

 Need some more convincing?
 NP Marketing has gathered some facts for you to sink your teeth into.
 Discover our strong, strategic reasons why your dental practice needs social media marketing now.

 >>If you’re just getting started with social media for your dental practice, or you want to start converting followers into new patients, take a look at our Social Media Starter Kit for Dentists:

 Influence is important

 Evidence shows social media marketing if managed correctly, can be a great tool to increase brand awareness and influence purchasing decisions.
 In fact, 71% of consumers are more likely to make a purchase based on social media referrals and, of those, 78% say that companies’ social media posts impact their purchases.

 Establishing credibility online is the same as it is offline: be genuine, consistent and open.
 By using a social media channel like a Facebook or Instagram page, you can develop a reputation and build relationships before even have met a patient.